exotic-r/take-home-assignment/README.md

 It is written in Python 3.9.
 Uses the Flask web framework to expose endpoints.
 Provides `Dockerfile` and `docker-compose` files to run the app in container.
 Redis is used to store transactions:fee mapping for future query.
+Celery worker is used to run background task to get all the historic transaction fees.

-All together it uses Web3 library and Alchemy as its remote node provider, Crypto Compare API, and Ether Scan API to get the transaction fee.
+Furthermore, it uses Web3 library and Alchemy as its remote node provider, Crypto Compare API, and Ether Scan API to get the final transaction fee.

 Since Binance API was banned in Singapore, I had to look for an alternative API that exposes ETH/USDC exchange fee.
 [Crypto Compare API](https://min-api.cryptocompare.com/documentation?key=Historical&cat=dataHistohour)